 - The tooth has been knocked out completely, or you can feel nerve damage

 Depending on the severity and location, a chipped tooth or minor crack can usually wait until we can schedule an appointment for you.

 Tips for at-home care during an emergency:

-If a tooth becomes “avulsed” or knocked out, find the tooth and rinse it off with warm water.
-It is important to hold the tooth by the crown and try not to touch the root.
-If it will easily and painlessly go back into the socket, gently place it into the original socket and call your dentist.
-If this is too painful, place it in a cup of milk and seek your dentist immediately.
-The sooner you see a dentist, the better chance you have at saving the tooth.
+- Tooth is knocked out: If a tooth is knocked out, find the tooth and rinse it off with warm water.
+It is vital to hold the tooth by the crown and try not to touch the root too much.
+If it will easily and painlessly go back into the socket, gently place it into the socket and call us.
+If this is too painful, put it in a cup of milk and call us immediately.

-When it comes to fracturing or chipping a tooth, the life of the tooth is not always in jeopardy.
-If you believe that the damage to the tooth is just cosmetic, it is not sharp and you are not in pain, you can hold off on seeing the dentist immediately.
-However, if you’re experiencing tooth pain, the nerve may be exposed and you should contact us right away.
+- Chipped tooth: When it comes to fracturing or chipping a tooth, the life of the tooth is not always in jeopardy.
+If you believe that the damage to the tooth is just cosmetic, if it is not sharp, and if you are not in pain, an immediate visit is not necessary.
+However, if you’re experiencing tooth pain, the nerve may be exposed, and you should contact us right away.

-Over the counter pain medication can help with pain before you are able to see a professional.
-Ice packs are also a great way to help reduce swelling in the area.
+- Tooth or mouth pain: Over-the-counter pain medication can help with pain before you are able to see us.
+Ice packs are also a great way to help reduce swelling.